-- 6. Materials on the Web.
-Some basic course information will be available on a public Web page: http://www.math.sfu.ca/~tstephen/Teaching/1111_Math308/. - 7.
-Drop Dates.
-The drop date for students to avoid getting a WD on their transcript is Wednesday, January 26th.
-The final drop date for students is Wednesday, February 9th.
-SFU maintains a list of important deadlines for students at: http://students.sfu.ca/deadlines/. - 8.
+- 8. Drop Dates.
+The drop date for students to avoid getting a WD on their transcript is Wednesday, January 25th.
+The final drop date for students is Wednesday, February 8th.
+SFU maintains a list of important deadlines for students at: http://students.sfu.ca/deadlines/. - 9.
 Reserve Books.
 There is a copy of the course text on reserve at the SFU Surrey library.
 There are several other textbooks that cover similar material with different perspectives and levels, and several are on reserve.
 A classic textbook is Linear Programming by Chvátal.
 Linear Programming and Network Flows by Bazaraa, Jarvis and Sherali is a more recent competitor to the course text, but slightly more difficult.
 Theory of Linear and Integer Programming by Schrijver and Introduction to Linear Programming by Bertsimas and Tsitsiklis are excellent advanced textbooks, the latter is used for the graduate version of this course.